-ESG measurement, reporting and ratings today are the wild west.
+ESG impact measurement, reporting and ratings today are the wild west.
 That is without a doubt.
 As to their usefulness, it depends entirely on how the ESG data is being applied.

 In a recent Harvard Business Review article focusing on Sustainability, Inc., Kenneth P. Pucker makes some solid arguments.
 He highlights what he sees as the limitations of ESG reporting, and states that in and of itself, “reporting should not be used as a proxy for progress.”
 The article points to sustainability reporting efforts as confusing, complex, and incomplete.
 Supply chains as shrouded in mystery, or simply swept under the rug.
 And, despite good intentions within “Sustainability, Inc.,” many well intentioned people getting lost in the reporting chaos and ‘greenwishing.’